lies

 denial

-The tipping point is when we start to believe our own propaganda.
-Disaster can creep up unawares.
-Invisible until events ignore expectations and the obvious becomes too large to ignore.
+But when a community or a person hides information from themselves they lose the feedback they need to see where they are going and plan.
+The tipping point is when we start to believe our own propaganda and polite fiction becomes truth.
+Disaster can then creep up unawares.
+Invisible until slowly and then suddenly it disregards our expectations and becomes too obvious to ignore.

 too late